Tutorial on amortized optimization: Defining the model

 where the base $\hat y_\theta^0(x)\defeq\theta$ as before.
 Similar to \cref{eq:second-derivatives-single-step}, the derivative of a single step is

 and composing the derivatives down to $\hat y_\theta^0$ yields the product structure

-where we use $\D_\theta[\hat y_\theta^0(x)]=I$ at the base case.
-Computing and storing \cref{eq:second-derivatives-k-steps} is now $K$ times more challenging as it requires storing the Hessian $\nabla_y^2 f$ at \emph{every} iteration of the model!
+where $\D_\theta[\hat y_\theta^0(x)]=I$ at the base case.
+Computing \cref{eq:second-derivatives-k-steps} is now $K$ times more challenging as it requires the Hessian $\nabla_y^2 f$ at \emph{every} iteration of the model.
+While using Hessian-vector products can alleviate some computational burden of this term, it often still requires significantly more operations than most other derivatives.

 \textbf{Computationally cheaper alternatives.} The first-order MAML baseline in \citet{finn2017model} suggests to simply not use the second-order terms $\nabla_y^2 f$ here, approximating the model derivative as the identity, \ie $\D_\theta[\hat y_\theta^K(x)]\approx I$, and relying on only information from the outer loss to update the parameters.
 They use the intuition from \citet{goodfellow2014explaining} that neural networks are locally linear and therefore these second-order terms of $f$ are not too important.
 They show that this approximation works well in some cases, such as MiniImagenet \citep{ravi2016optimization}.
 The MAML$++$ extension by \citet{antoniou2018train} proposes to use first-order MAML during the early phases of training, but to later add back this second-order information. \citet{nichol2018first} further analyze first-order approximations to MAML and propose another approximation called Reptile that also doesn't use this second-order information.
 These higher-order terms also come up when unrolling in the different bi-level optimization setting for hyper-parameter optimization, and \citet[Table 1]{lorraine2020optimizing} gives a particularly good overview of approximations to these.
+Furthermore, memory-efficient methods for training neural networks and recurrent models with backpropagation and unrolling such as \citet{gruslys2016memory,chen2016training} can also help improve the memory utilization in amortization models.

-\textbf{Parameterizing and learning the objective.} While we mostly do not consider the setting when the objective $f$ is also learned, the second-order derivatives appearing in \cref{eq:second-derivatives-k-steps} also cause issues in when the objective is parameterized and learned.
-In addition to learning an initial iterate, \citet{belanger2017end} the learn the objective $f$ representing an energy function.
-They parameterize $f$ as a neural network and use softplus activation functions rather than ReLUs to ensure the objective's second-order derivatives exist.
+\textbf{Parameterizing and learning the objective.} While this section has mostly not considered the setting when the objective $f$ is also learned, the second-order derivatives appearing in \cref{eq:second-derivatives-k-steps} also cause issues in when the objective is parameterized and learned.
+In addition to learning an initial iterate, \citet{belanger2017end} learn the objective $f$ representing an energy function.
+They parameterize $f$ as a neural network and use softplus activation functions rather than ReLUs to ensure the objective's second-order derivatives are non-zero.